-We also do some house-sitting to offset the cost of accommodation.
-We have done two house-sits to date, one for two months in Andalusia and another in Christchurch, New Zealand for two weeks.
-It’s a win win as far as we can see as pet owners get free pet care and the house-sitters get to stay for free with a few furry friends for company.
+We also do some housesitting to offset the cost of accommodation.
+We have done eleven house-sits to date, ranging from two months in Andalusia, three months in Southwestern Turkey and two weeks in Christchurch, New Zealand.
+It’s a win-win as far as we can see as pet owners get free pet care and the housesitters get to stay for free with a few furry friends for company.

 We have decided together, that we will do whatever it takes to keep travelling; any job, anywhere, any-time.
 Life is too short to put things off until tomorrow.

 “We are not wealthy, we don’t have savings, loans or a trust fund.
 We make travel a priority.”

 What’s Has Been Your Most Memorable Travel Experience?